 Why this hotel?
 British Chic.
 Style and substance.
 Great Location.
 Free WiFi.

 Just a 5-minute walk from the Soho gay village, the ultra-chic Covent Garden Hotel is surrounded by fine restaurants, boutiques and nightlife.

 Guest rooms feature free WiFi, flat screen TV and fully stocked minibar.
 Many rooms have views over London’s rooftops.

 Why this hotel?
 River views.
-Luxury choice.
+Great location.
 Near Vauxhall bars & clubs.
 Free WiFi.